 Submission requirements: Proposals should include a title and a description of how the poster or project relates to the theme.
 Abstracts can be up to 250 words.
-Posters and projects are a visual medium, so please provide some information about how the display will convey information visually.
+Please provide information about how the display will convey information visually.
 Because OHA evaluates only the abstract in its decision, be sure that it clearly conveys the purpose of your presentation.
-The deadline for submissions is July 13, 2018, but submitters will be notified on a rolling basis.
+The final deadline for submissions is July 8, 2019, but submitters will be notified on a rolling basis.

-Notification: For proposals submitted by May 15, the primary contact on the proposal will be notified if the proposal has been accepted by June 1, 2018.
-For proposals submitted by the deadline of July 13, submitters will be contacted no later than Aug 1.
+Notification: For proposals submitted by May 8, 2019, the primary contact on the proposal will be notified if the proposal has been accepted by June 1.
+For proposals submitted by July 8, 2019, submitters will be contacted no later than August 1.

-Registration: All poster and project session presenters must register and pay for the conference.
+Registration: All poster and project session presenters must register for the conference.
 Presenters must be present to answer questions during this session.

-- A maximum of four presenters per poster is best.
+- A maximum of four presenters per poster is allowed.
 Presenters should prepare short summaries of the project and be prepared to answer questions.

-- Presenters are also encouraged to bring handouts or other supplementary materials, a sheet to record contact information for attendees who request additional information, and business cards.
+- Presenters are also encouraged to bring handouts or other supplementary materials for attendees who request additional information, as well as business cards.

 Proposal Queries may be directed to:

-Lawrence de Graaf Center for Oral and Public History, email: firstname.lastname@example.org
+Baylor University Institute for Oral History, email: Adrienne_Cain@baylor.edu